The Waino Wahtera Center for Student Success provides staff and services to help you succeed as a student at Michigan Tech.

 Academic Success Workshops

-The Center has developed a workshop series, “Study Smarter, Not Harder,” designed to teach students how to be deeper and more effective learners.
-For more information or to RSVP, contact Heather Simpson.
-Times and locations for spring 2014 will be announced in December.
+The Center has developed workshops designed to teach students how to be deeper and more effective learners.
+For more information please contact Heather Simpson.

-The ExSEL Program offers academic support through services such as peer mentoring, study groups, study skills and time management techniques, academic progress monitoring, campus resource referrals, campus and community involvement events, and career and personal development seminars.
-The program is a comprehensive partnership between the Wahtera Center for Student Success and all colleges and schools on campus, and is aimed at increasing student success and retention.
+The ExSEL Program offers academic support through services such as peer mentoring, study skills and time management techniques, academic progress monitoring, campus resource referrals, campus and community involvement events, and career and personal development seminars.
+The program is a comprehensive partnership between the Wahtera Center for Student Success, Financial Aid, and all colleges and schools on campus, and is aimed at increasing student success and retention.

 The ExSEL Program is open to all undergraduate students at Michigan Tech.
 For more information, contact email@example.com.